Port-Hamiltonian formulations of poroelastic network models: Poroelastic Network Models

 \subsection{Multi-field network systems}

 For medical applications, the poroelastic model~\eqref{eqn:poro:strong} is often extended by additional pressure variables, e.g., to distinguish vessel types in the investigation of cerebral edema, cf.~\cite{VarCTHLTV16}.
+For instance, one may distinguish arterial and venous blood flow, which we schematically depict in \Cref{fig:mpet}.
+Here, the arterial and venous blood each have their own (averaged) pressure variables.
+For a general description of multiple-network poroelastic theory we refer to \cite{TulV11}.

-Again such applications usually come with inhomogeneous boundary conditions, and a homogenization is necessary.
+As before, such applications usually come with non-zero boundary conditions, cf.~\Cref{rem:Dirichlet} below.
 For our analysis, however, we restrict ourselves to homogeneous Dirichlet boundary conditions to focus on the structure of the equations.

 In the multi-field network case we want to compute the displacement $u\colon\TT \times\Omega\to \R$ and pressures~$p_i\colon\TT \times\Omega \to \R$, $i=1,\dots,m$, such that

 with initial conditions for $u$, $\dot{u}$, and all $p_i$.
 Note that the second equation has to be considered for $i=1,\dots, m$, leading to~$m+1$ equations in total.
 The parameters~$\beta_{ij}$ model exchange rates from one subsystem to the other and are usually small.
 In several applications, symmetric exchange rates~$\beta_{ij}=\beta_{ji}$ are considered, see e.g.~\cite{TulV11}.